Interview

 art moves away from the human and that in turn affects culture because

-people are listening to this new music and are being transformed away from
+people are listening to this new music and are being transformed away

 spirituality, away from the human.